Broadcom/AFBR-S50-API/Doxygen/98_migration_guide.md

 ```
 ## Extensions and new Items in more Detail

-The pixel struct got upgraded with uncorrelatedNoise figure and signa-to-noise ratio (SNR):
+The pixel struct got upgraded with uncorrelatedNoise figure and sigma-to-noise ratio (SNR):

 ```C
 // v1.5.6 measurement mode enumeration